Cantrills Filmnotes

 Cantrills Filmnotes was a magazine about experimental films published in Melbourne, Australia, between 1971 and 2000.

 History and profile

 Cantrills Filmnotes was founded and published by Arthur and Corinne Cantrill.
-The first issue of the magazine appeared in March 1971.
-The headquarters was in Melbourne.
-The frequency of the magazine varied: for the first two years it was published on a bi-monthly basis; from 1973 to 1974 it was published four times a year and from 1975 to 2000 it was published biannually.
+The first issue of the magazine appeared on 19 March 1971.
+Its headquarters was in Melbourne.
+Arthur and Corinne Cantrill were editors of Cantrills Filmnotes.

+The frequency of Cantrills Filmnotes varied: for the first two years it was published on a bi-monthly basis; from 1973 to 1974 it was published four times a year and from 1975 to 2000 it was published biannually.
+Its first issue appeared in the A4 format, but the remaining issues were printed in the 270x210mm format.
+The magazine was financed by the Australian Film Commission from October 1984 (issue #45/46) to December 1998 (issue #91/92).

-Cantrills Filmnotes was financed by the Australian Film Commission from October 1984 (issue #45/46) to December 1998 (issue #91/92).
-The magazine covered articles, which featured the reviews of experimental films or avant-garde films, video art and digital media.
+Cantrills Filmnotes published the Manifesto of the Italian Futurists and Arthur and Corinne Cantrill's own manifesto on cinema in its inaugural issue.
+For the magazine the views of both Karl Marx and Sigmund Freud were not valid any more.
+The magazine mostly featured the reviews of experimental films or avant-garde films, video art and digital media.
+All the topics covered in the magazine were discussed from the artists' perspectives.

 Cantrills Filmnotes ceased publication with the issue December 1999-January 2000 (#93-100) due to financial problems.